Volunteering vacancies

 Watford and Three Refugees Partnership is a charity offering practical and emotional support to asylum seekers and refugees in the West Hertfordshire area.

-Would you like to join a team within our charity that provides more practical support to our clients?
+Would you like to join a team within our charity that provides more practical support to the people we help?

 Some examples of support include